Bohemian Grove, a secretive club for the powerful, sued by workers for alleged wage theft - UPI.com

 The organization's Monastery Camp, one of its most prestigious, was also named in the lawsuit.
 Among its members are executives of Fortune 500 companies and prominent government officials.

-The workers alleged that Bohemian Grove and its codefendants violated the U.S. Fair Labor Standards Act as well as California's Labor Code and a California Industrial Welfare Commission Wage Order by failing to pay them a minimum wage or overtime.
+The workers allege that Bohemian Grove and its codefendants violated the U.S. Fair Labor Standards Act, as well as California's Labor Code and a California Industrial Welfare Commission Wage Order by failing to pay them a minimum wage or overtime.

 "Bohemian Club directly financially benefits from services provided by the defendant Monastery Camp and other Bohemian Grove camps."

-Note: This article has been updated to include comments from a spokesman for the Bohemian Club.